 - If necessary, drain the tank by attaching a hose to the drain outlet.
 Run the hose away from the house to prevent hot water from damaging your property, and ensure an adequate down-slope to allow for proper drainage.

-- Give At-Ease Plumbing a call at (972) 612-2170.
+- Give At-Ease Plumbing a call at (972) 947-2191.
 We take pride in our urgency, and even more pride when we can help someone.

-There are a number of sewer-related problems that can arise.
+Many times, we are called for our plumbing services in Plano, TX regarding sewer problems, since there are a number of sewer-related problems that can arise.
 Some of the most common problems found in sewer lines are: